mrbuilder1961/ChatPatches/README.md

 # Where's My Chat History

 This mod does quite a few things:
-- Increases the maximum amount of chat messages to 16384
+- Increases the maximum amount of chat messages to 16,384
-- Adds a timestamp in front of all messages, formatted as `[HOUR:MINUTE:SECOND]` in pink text, with a tooltip that renders a complete date down to the millisecond
+- Adds a timestamp in front of all messages, formatted as `[HOUR:MINUTE:SECOND]` in pink text, with a tooltip that renders a complete date
 - Keeps chat history and previously sent messages across ALL worlds and servers
-- Lets you modify vanilla player names to something more appealing than triangle brackets
+- Lets you modify vanilla player names to anything more appealing than triangle brackets
-- Minimize spam by enabling the counter that shows how many messages have been sent in a row
+- Minimize spam by enabling the counter that shows how many duplicate messages have been sent in a row
 - All of this is configurable, with much more to offer!

 Be on the lookout for new versions, issues, and possible future features!